-- a) Letter of Confirmation of Interest and Availability using the template5 provided by UNDP; - b) CV and a Personal History Form (P11 form6); - c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
+- c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
 If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.

 All application materials should be submitted to the address The Resident Representative, United Nations Development Programme P.O.
-Box 6541 Pretoria, South Africa in a sealed envelope indicating the following reference "Consultant for the Support to the Biodiversity Value chains development project Midterm Review" or by email at the following address ONLY: OR by email to bid.pretoria@undp.org by 16h00 Pretoria time (GMT+2) by the 05 of July 2022.
+Box 6541 Pretoria, South Africa in a sealed envelope indicating the following reference "Consultant for the Support to the Biodiversity Value chains development project Midterm Review" or by email at the following address ONLY: OR by email to bid.pretoria@undp.org by 16:00 Pretoria time (GMT+2) by the 05th of July 2022.
 Incomplete applications will be excluded from further consideration.